todriguez/BSV-RegTest-Transaction-Builder/Bounty Proposal.md

 - Sign that transaction preimage to create the signed raw transaction data.
 - Broadcast the transaction to the RegTest back end.

+The tool will be hosted on the BitcoinSV Academy website for use by the BSV community.

 ### Requirements
-- Use the provided front-end HTML code
+- Use the provided front-end HTML code as a template
 - Implement the backend using a BitcoinSV regtest node
 - Follow the Open BSV License version 4 (included below)
 - Thoroughly test the application for functionality and usability